Hasan-i Sabbah: Foreign views: Marco Polo and China

-Hasan, the founder of Nizari Isma'ilis in Persia, was designated by Marco Polo using a Syrian equivalent term known in Europe at that time, as Elder or Old Man of the Mountain.
-Polo's travelogue (ca. 1300) describes Hasan as a charlatan who devised plots to convert young men to his sect.
+The leaders of Nizari Isma'ilis in Persia, were designated by Marco Polo using a Syrian equivalent term known in Europe at that time, as Elder or Old Man of the Mountain.
+Polo's travelogue (ca. 1300) describes the Old Man of the Mountain as a charlatan who devised plots to convert young men to his sect.
 At the court of the Old Man of the Mountain "they were educated in various languages and customs, courtly etiquette, and trained in martial and other skills".
 At Alamut they had "impressive libraries whose collections included books on various religious traditions, philosophical and scientific texts, and scientific equipment".

-Xishiji, a Chinese manuscript completed in 1263, relates a story similar to that of Polo.
+Xishiji （Chinese: 西使記）, a Chinese manuscript completed in 1263, relates a story similar to that of Polo.
 The sect leaders "ordered to send assassins to hide in those kingdoms which did not surrender.
 They stabbed their lords, and women as well, and they died".

 Nizari doctrine

 Historians and scholars identify Hasan-i Sabbah as the founder of the Nizari Assassins and their doctrine.
 It developed during the struggle for succession of Nizar to the Fatimid throne in Cairo that eventually laid the foundation of the Nizari Isma'ilism Shia Islam.
 Since then, as a basic element of conservative nature, the Ismaili Imamate includes a hidden imam, in addition to the visible (or hazar, meaning apparent) imam of the time, acting as such in a community.
 An important task of the latter is the proliferation of the doctrine, and of the undisclosed imam's spiritual guidance, in learning centers having instructors proficient in teaching techniques.

-Devotion of the "true believers" having "absolute faith" in the beliefs is another element originating from the times of Sabbah in Northern Iran, who reportedly "was so devout that he even had one of his sons executed after he was accused of drunkenness".
+Devotion of the "true believers" having "absolute faith" in the beliefs is another element originating from the times of Sabbah in Northern Iran, who reportedly "was so devout that he even had one of his sons executed after he was accused of drunkenness."

-A Nizari assassin is identified as fida'i or devotee, "who offers his life for others or in the service of a particular cause".
+A Nizari assassin is identified as fida'i or devotee, "who offers his life for others or in the service of a particular cause."

 Personal life

 Hasan is known for his ascetic and austere religious lifestyle.
-He reportedly left his living quarters in the Alamut Castle only twice to ascend the rooftop.
+At his modest living quarters in the Alamut Castle, he spent most of his time reading, writing, and administering.
+During his 45 years of residence in Alamut, he apparently left his quarters only twice to ascend the rooftop.

-Hasan-i Sabbah probably had one wife, two daughters, and two sons.
+Hasan al-Sabbah probably had one wife, two daughters, and two sons.
 Hasan's wife and daughters were sent to Gerdkuh as a safe place during Shirgir's campaign against Alamut; they never returned.
 They lived on spinning.
+He had both his sons executed, Muhammad for khamr and Ustad Husayn for his suspected role in the murder of da'i Husayn Qa'ini.

+Hassan was highly revered by the Nizari community, whose members called him Sayyidna ("Our Master") and regularly visited his mausoleum in Rudbar before it was demolished by the Mongols.